Are you thinking of ways to cut back on some expenses?

 Most people think rainwater is good for the environment.
 This is true to an extent.
 Rainwater does help the environment flourish, but too much of it at once makes the ground less stable.

 Also, this helps control the amount of water the local flora and trees get.
-This prevents them from drowning from too much water.
-Also, having healthy vegetation makes your business area more attractive, allowing for more potential customers.
+This prevents them from drowning in too much water.
+Also, having healthy vegetation makes your business area more attractive, allowing for more potential customers

 5. Helps You Stay Prepared for Certain Hazards